patrickbald/snowplow-case-study-analysis/README.md

 ## Data Analysis
 ### Clean

-Before performing analysis on the data, we need to ensure our data is void of null values, mismatching data type, and has the appropriate columns.
+Before performing analysis on the data, we need to ensure our data is void of null values, mismatching data type, has the appropriate columns, etc.

 Cleaning steps:
 - drop duplicates